 Depending on how you would answer the questions, you would be rewarded points.
 Your points tally would determine how HMRC saw your status.

 Please note this is just a guide.
 The bands were:

 - 10 to 20 – Medium Risk

-For example, each of the twelve tests is broken up into test and evidence, One question is “Do you invoice for work carried out before being paid and negotiate payment terms?”
-The evidence would be copies of invoices and emails or letters about billing.
-If you raise your own invoice and you negotiate payments of terms for say 30 days as long as you have evidence of this you would score two points.
+For example, each of the twelve tests is broken up into test and evidence.
+One question was “Do you invoice for work carried out before being paid and negotiate payment terms?”
+The evidence would be copies of invoices and emails, or letters about billing.
+If you raise your own invoice and you negotiate payments of terms for say 30 days (as long as you have evidence of this) you would score two points.

 However, if you do fall into Medium or High this doesn’t necessarily mean IR35 applies to you or that you are inside IR35.
 It just means that – based on the test – you are more likely to be considered by HMRC if investigated to be inside IR35.
 The true outcome will require far more work by HMRC along with a thorough investigation.